Mairangi Bay: Education

 Rangitoto College is a large secondary school in Windsor Park, to the west of Mairangi Bay.

 Amenities

 A popular public walkway passes through coastal Mairangi Bay, connecting Campbells Bay to Browns Bay in the north.
 The walkway passes sections of exposed Waitemata sandstone.

+Mairangi Bay is also home to the Mairangi Bay Surf Lifesaving Club, which patrols the surrounding beaches.